kainino0x/cis565final/README.md

 _A fractured torus_

 ### Fracturing
 The fracturing algorithm was our greatest challenge.
 It's an algorithm that is naturally sequential--clipping polygons usually requires some knowledge of neighbors and other information.
-However, we devised a method that succesfully targets independent pieces of the algorithm at the cost of some accuracy.
+However, we devised a method that successfully targets independent pieces of the algorithm at the cost of some accuracy.
 #### Intersection
 Our intersection algorithm is simple clipping planes.
 For each cell, the mesh is clipped by each cell face to give us the shard.
 What's interesting is how we parallelized it.
 ##### Parallelization